User guide

 criticality

-: either "error" (data going only into "bad/quarantine" dataframe) or "warn" (data going into both dataframes).check
+: either "error" (data going only into "bad/quarantine" dataframe) or "warn" (data going into both "good" and "bad" dataframes).
+If not provided, the default is "error".check

 : column expression containing "function" (check function to apply), "arguments" (check function arguments), and "col_name" (column name asstr